 Alice C. Linsley

-An ancient and universal way of thinking
+An ancient way of thinking

 Binary sets require that we make distinctions between entities, consider the relationship of dominance and subservience, and explore reversals.
 In so doing, deeper and/or unfamiliar meanings emerge.
 This is what Derrida recognized in his playful and profound exploration of texts and myths.